lxsmnsyc/the-fighting-game/docs/game.md

 - It picks a pair of aspects and draws cards from them.
 - Its card count grows with the phase and the round.
-- A boss gets 2 more cards.
+- A boss gets 2 more cards and as many abilities as the player is due.
+Its first ability decides its aspects, and all of them bias its cards.

 ## Saving

-`saveGame(game)` keeps what a round cannot roll again: the seed, the round, lives, gold and the cards. `resumeGame(save)` restores the run at the start of that round.
+`saveGame(game)` keeps what a round cannot roll again: the seed, the round, lives, gold, the cards and the abilities. `resumeGame(save)` restores the run at the start of that round.
 Take the save when a round starts.
 See [rng.md](rng.md) for why that is enough.